anyone-protocol/sbws/docs/source/glossary.rst

    generator
         Term to refer to the tool that generates the :term:`bandwidth list file` s.
-Often used as a synomym for :term:`scanner`.
+Often used as a synonym for :term:`scanner`.

    bandwidth list file